 Nowadays, the world is simply growing into a global village.
-More and more parents recognize the many benefits of kids learning multiple languages at an early age, including multitasking, problem solving and ability of concentration.
+More and more parents recognize the many benefits of kids learning multiple languages at an early age, including multitasking, problem-solving, and concentration ability.
 The easiest way for your child to be bilingual is growing up with someone who speaks a different language.
-And if you don’t know another language, then having a bilingual nanny will be a good resource to help your child learn a second language naturally.
+And if you don’t know another language, then having a bilingual nanny will be an excellent resource to help your child learn a second language naturally.

 Additionally, if you live a busy and hectic lifestyle, a nanny with or without bilingualism will come in handy with you outsourcing some of your house chores.